monte-carlo-data/terraform-aws-mcd-agent/examples/agent/README.md

 # Agent Sample

-This example deploys a pre-release Agent that is connected to a VPC.
+This example deploys an Agent that is connected to a VPC.
 The VPC is created with the help of [this](https://github.com/terraform-aws-modules/terraform-aws-vpc) module.

-Note that the pre-release agent is in active development and not intended for production usage.

 ## Prerequisites